ELFI Refinance Review

 ELFI student loans are serviced by Mohela, one of the few student loan servicing companies to get decent reviews.

-ELFI is currently running a two month promotion that provides new borrowers a bonus of up to $350.
-All borrowers who sign up following this link will get $150.
-An additional $200 is available for those who complete the loan funding process within 30 days.
-The bonus program is scheduled to end on August 31.
-While $350 is a decent chunk of change, we should note that it is still critical to shop around — borrowers with larger balances will be much better off in the long run if they chase the lowest rate rather than the biggest bonus.
+ELFI is currently running a promotion that provides new borrowers a bonus of $150 who sign up following this link.
+While $150 is a decent chunk of change, we should note that it is still critical to shop around — borrowers with larger balances will be much better off in the long run if they chase the lowest rate rather than the biggest bonus.

 The concern we have with Education Loan Finance applies to pretty much every student loan refinance company.